slytechs-repos/sdk-common/README.md

 - **Performance optimization** in critical paths
 - **Memory safety** and proper resource management
 - **API consistency** across the module ecosystem
+- **Backend integration** for new memory allocation strategies
-- **Comprehensive testing** especially for edge cases
+- **Comprehensive testing** especially for edge cases and multi-threading
+- **Production monitoring** and operational visibility improvements

 See [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 ---

 **Note**: This module requires careful attention to memory management and performance characteristics.
 Always profile critical paths and validate memory cleanup in production scenarios.
+Use named resources and monitor error counters for operational visibility.